anvilistas/anvil-extras/docs/guides/modules/persistence.rst

    book.delete()

+As you change an object's attribute values, persistence keeps track of those changes.
+Calling `update` will send to the server the relevant data table row along with a dict of the changed attribute values.
+The dict does not contain any attribute whose value has remained unchanged from the underlying row.

-On the server side, we need `update_book` and `delete_book` functions.
+So, on the server side, we need `update_book` and `delete_book` functions.
 The update function must take a data table row and a dict of attribute values as its arguments.
 The delete function must take a data table row.
 Neither function needs to return anything:

 .. code-block:: python